 So, a wide angle provides a wider field of view but it has reduced sensitivity at deeper waters.
 A narrow cone, on the other hand, can reach deeper but it will have a narrow field of view.

 Most fish finder transducers can emit more than one cone.
-For example, there are dual beam transducers, side beams and so on.
-With more beams, you can cover more underwater area, which is perfect for fishing in larger bodies of water.
+For example, there are dual beam transducers, side beams, and so on.
+With more beams, you can cover more underwater areas, which is perfect for fishing in larger bodies of water.